go-goyave/goyave/docs_src/src/guide/architecture-concepts.md

 **Router**: The root-level handler responsible for the execution of the correct controller handler.

-**Route**: Also called "endpoint", an URL definition linked to a controller handler.
+**Route**: A URI definition linked to a controller handler.
 If a request matches the definition, the router will execute the associated controller handler.

 **Controller**: A source file implementing the business logic linked to a specific resource and associated routes.

 **Middleware**: A handler executed before controller handlers.
-Middlewares can intercept the request, modify its data, and send a response before the controller handler is reached.
+Middleware can intercept the request, modify its data, and send a response before the controller handler is reached.

 **Application**: A program using the Goyave framework as a library.